 While many countries in the world are worth exploring and traveling, Finland is, on top of that, one of the best places for studying and personal growth.
 Finnish education emphasizes equity, which is explicitly mentioned in the national core curriculum.
 To reach equity, Finnish schools make sure that all students have equal opportunities to schools with the same quality.
-There is no ranking among schools in Finland.
-Students go to schools that are closest to their home and when they get older, they choose the university based on their interest of studies and preference of the city.
-(Further reading: Finnish Education in a Nutshell)
+There are no rankings among schools in Finland.
+Students go to the school that is closest to their home and when they get older, they choose the university based on their interest of studies and preference of the city.
+(Further reading: Education in Finland – Key to the nation’s success and Finnish Education in a Nutshell)

 Finnish education also focuses on learning for oneself, problem solving, and self-development.
 Finnish schools, starting from early childhood education, are preparing their young learners not only for the world, but for the learners themselves to live a life that is meaningful to them.
 Each child has his/her own individual plan as they grow up.
 Schools are not a place that celebrates competition.
 Instead, schools are a nurturing and warm space that builds each unique individual into the best version of themselves.
 Unlike many other countries that measure students as a young age, there is no national evaluation during basic education.
 (Further reading: Why Finland has the best schools)

-Living in the 21st century, the rapidly changing society challenges citizens in this current era to develop in a very different way than people in the past.
+The rapidly changing society of the 21st century, challenges citizens to develop in a very different way than people in the past.
 In order to position yourself and to live to the fullest, lifelong learning is a capacity that you should own.
 Finnish education is designed for this purpose.
-A step into Finnish schools, you will notice that students are learning for themselves, not for the parents or teachers.
+Step into a Finnish school, and you will quickly notice that students are learning for themselves, not for the parents or teachers.
 They are motivated and willing to learn not because they are told to by others or because they need to get a good grade, but because they really want to.
 There is no dead end in the Finnish education system.
 Anyone who has previously studied in a vocational track can always study in more academic-oriented schools, and vice versa.